maxprodigy/Temperature_Converter/README.md

 - Conversions are automatically added to the history list below.
 # Libraries Used:

-- Flutter: The core framework for building the app.
+- Flutter: The core framework for building the app as well as Dart.
 - Flutter Material: Provides the UI components and design principles.
 Contributing: